-As required for existing CCR units, all groundwater samples collected at the BCC facility will be submitted to a laboratory for the analyses specified in Appendix III and IV to Part 257.
-The analytical methods and practical quantitation limits for each constituent are summarized below.
+As required for existing CCR units, all groundwater samples collected at the JHC facility will be submitted to the laboratory for the analyses specified in Appendix III and IV to Part 257.
+The analytical methods and reporting limits for each constituent are summarized below.
 If required, and in consultation with the laboratory, a comparable analytical method may be substituted for the analytical method recommended below.
-Analytical methods may also be modified to incorporate newer versions of the stated methods.
 All groundwater samples will be submitted to Consumers Energy Trail Street Laboratory.
 If any analyses are subsequently subcontracted to another accredited laboratory, the samples will be shipped using appropriate methods and COC documentation.
 All analyses will be performed within required hold times and consistent with the data quality objectives of this SAP.